-- Step 1: With the flange in the same position, put the bronze backup washer in place in its counterbore, directly on top of the quad ring. - Step 2: Place the bearing housing assembly right-side-up on the work surface. - Step 3: Set the thinner bearing spacer in place in the top bore of the bearing housing. - Step 4: Pick up the crucible mounting flange, holding the backup washer against the quad ring to keep it from moving. - Step 5: Holding the washer this way, carefully work the mounting flange onto the pivot shaft, twisting or rocking the flange slightly to allow the quad ring to slide over the top lip of the pivot shaft and its water notch (see Figure 6-20).
+- Step 1: With the crucible mounting flange in the same position, put the bronze backup washer in place in its counterbore, directly on top of the quad ring. - Step 2: Place the bearing housing assembly right-side-up on the work surface (i.e., with the assembly resting on the pivot shaft's lower end, which has the O-ring groove). - Step 3: Set the thinner bearing spacer in place in the top bore of the bearing housing. - Step 4: Pick up the crucible mounting flange and turn it over, holding the bronze backup washer against the quad ring to keep it from moving. - Step 5: Holding the backup washer this way, carefully work the mounting flange onto the pivot shaft, twisting or rocking the flange slightly to allow the quad ring to slide over the top lip of the pivot shaft.
 If your technique is correct, stretching the quad ring over the pivot shaft should require only a light downward pressure.

 Do NOT force the quad ring onto the pivot shaft.
-Doing so may damage the quad ring, making it incapable of providing a water-tight seal.
+Doing so may damage the quad ring, rendering it incapable of providing a water-tight seal.

-- Step 6: When you have pushed the leading edge of the quad ring past the water notch, let go of the backup washer and withdraw your fingers.
-Then push the mounting flange all the way down onto the pivot shaft. - Step 7: Once the mounting flange is all the way down on the pivot shaft, hold these two parts together and rotate the mounting flange until the holes in the bearing housing are lined up with the threaded holes in the mounting flange. - Step 8: Install the four $6-32 \times 5/8$ -in. mounting screws, snugging them down gradually in a crosswise patter to prevent the bearing housing from becoming cocked in the mounting flange's bore.
-Torque the mounting screws to 8 in-.lbs. - Step 9: Rotate the pivot shaft by hand to make sure there is no binding as it turns. - Step 10: Secure the water baffle to the top of the pivot shaft, using the pan-head screws provided (see Figure 6-17).
-Before doing so, make sure that the water baffle points in the same direction as the water notch in the top of pivot shaft. - Step 11: Check again for any trace of binding during pivot shaft rotation.
+Step 6: When you have pushed the leading edge of the quad ring past the water outlet slot, let go of the backup washer and withdraw your fingers.
+Then push the mounting flange all the way down onto the pivot shaft.

+Step 7: Once the mounting flange is all the way down on the pivot shaft, hold these two parts together and rotate the mounting flange until the holes in the bearing housing are lined up with the threaded holes in the mounting flange.

+Step 8: Install the four $6-32 \times 5/8$ -in. mounting screws, snugging them down gradually in a crosswise patter to prevent the bearing housing from becoming cocked in the mounting flange's bore.
+Torque the mounting screws to 8 in-.lbs.

+Step 9: Rotate the pivot shaft by hand to make sure there is no binding as it turns.

+Step 10: Secure the water baffle to the top of the pivot shaft, using the pan-head screws provided (see Figure 6-12).

+Step 11: Check again for any trace of binding during pivot shaft rotation.
 This time, hold the mounting flange in one hand and push the water baffle with one finger of the other hand to rotate the pivot shaft.
 The quad ring should produce a light, even resistance as the pivot shaft rotates.
 If the resistance is heavy or uneven, remove the mounting flange from the bearing housing assembly and check to see that the quad ring has not become cut or twisted.
 Check also for parts that seem improperly installed or are out of tolerance.

-Before replacing this assembly back on the source baseplate, apply low vapor pressure grease (Apiezon L or equivalent) to the O-ring that fits between the baseplate and the pivot shaft and place this O-ring in the groove in the bottom of the pivot shaft.
-After attaching the bearing housing assembly to the baseplate, make sure that the water baffle points toward the front of the source, as shown in Figure 6-17.
+Before reinstalling this assembly on the source baseplate, apply low vapor pressure (Apiezon L or equivalent) to the O-ring that fits between the baseplate and the pivot shaft and place this O-ring in the groove in the bottom of the pivot shaft.